mam1/Pcon-TNG-old/README.md

 * time of day and a sensor value
 * manually

+Each channel can switch 120 volt 8 amp load.
 There can be a different schedule for each day of the week.
 Each channel has it own set of schedules.
 The software supports the building of a library of schedules.
 Any schedule can be assigned to any channel(s).

 ####Hardware
 * Parallax C3